List of Lilo & Stitch characters: Kijimunaa

-Kijimunaa (キジムナー, Kijimuna) is a little yōkai, who is Yuna and Stitch's friend.
+Kijimunaa (キジムナー, Kijimunā) is a little yōkai, who is Yuna and Stitch's friend.
 He has long, bushy red hair that covers his eyes and large, round nostrils which can be mistaken for his eyes.
 He has a powerful sneeze that can knock others off their feet.
 He is kind of a coward, but with the help of his friends, he can find the courage to best whatever he can.

 BooGoo

-BooGoo (ブーグー) is a mysterious purple alien insect with some shapeshifting abilities who is introduced in the debut episode of the second season, becoming a pet to the alien side of Yuna and Stitch's family.
+BooGoo (ブーグー, Būgū) is a mysterious purple alien insect with some shapeshifting abilities who is introduced in the debut episode of the second season, becoming a pet to the alien side of Yuna and Stitch's family.
 She is considered cute and is beloved by everyone except for Stitch, who finds her to be a nuisance, especially since she tends to eat food off of him, often by tricking him into looking away while he's eating or about to eat.

 In her debut, she was found by Dr. Hämsterviel, who sends her to Izayoi Island to mess with Stitch's good deed counter, causing it to count good deeds as "bad" (and thus removing "good deed" points) and bad deeds as "good" (and thus adding points).
 She was found by Pleakley, who mistakes her to be a kind of fruit fly, and was discovered by Jumba to have been enslaved by Hämsterviel using a controlling device, which Jumba then removes, freeing her.
 Afterward, Jumba repairs Stitch's good deed counter, and BooGoo joins Yuna and Stitch's family.